Dr. Paul Stuart Wichansky

 Our challenges can be our greatest gifts.

 As a motivational speaker, I share uplifting anecdotes that have inspired me to triumph over cerebral palsy and hearing loss.
 Growing up before inclusion was the guiding standard in education, I was fortunate to be mainstreamed yet encountered bullying in school.
 Rather than respond in anger, I chose to forgive and help the bullies!
 Instilling self-love and confidence is the highlight of these programs.
-A positive mindset can help us celebrate our uniqueness as well as navigate challenges in parenting and in the workplace.
-Learning about our differences transforms fear and ignorance into kindness and respect, perhaps admiration.
+A positive mindset can help us celebrate our uniqueness as well as navigate challenges in parenting.
+Learning about our differences transforms fear and ignorance into kindness and respect, perhaps even admiration.

 I believe this is the triumph of the human spirit.

-For 44 years, since age 10, I have shared my story with over one million youth, parents, and educators nationwide as well as professionals in the advocacy, educational, financial, pharmaceutical, and public service sectors.
-For 17 years, our NJ State Police has invited me to speak on leadership and resilience with New Jersey high-school seniors participating in Trooper Youth Week.
+For 45 years, since age 10, I have shared my story with over one million youth, parents, and educators nationwide as well as professionals in the advocacy, disability, educational, financial, and pharmaceutical sectors.
+For 18 years, our NJ State Police has invited me to inspire high-school seniors participating in Trooper Youth Week.

 Our challenges can be our greatest gifts.